cloudposse/docs/content/terraform-modules/developing-terraform-modules-locally.md

 Each Terraform root module is stored inside its own directory in the shared Terraform root module Git repository.
-Cloud Posse's public repo is [cloudposse/terraform-root-modules](https://github.com/cloudposse/terraform-root-modules) and each company should also have thier own private repo for any variations that the public repo does not support.
+Cloud Posse's public repo is [cloudposse/terraform-root-modules](https://github.com/cloudposse/terraform-root-modules) and each company should also have their own private repo for any variations that the public repo does not support.

-#### 3. The project folder inside Geodesic
+#### 3. Project Layout

 Each account/environment should have its own, customized Geodesic container, made from its own GitHub repository.
 In that container,